Posted on: Mai 1, 2020

 The vacancies that would arise in Amsterdam Red Light District area in the future as a result of bankruptcies can be used by the municipality to “redesign” the area, right?

 I don’t know if that’s the idea of the City of Amsterdam.
 Earlier there was talk about an alternative sex location outside this neighborhood (the so-called sex hotel), but that was mainly intended for the currently unlicensed industry.
 The second thing investigated was the costs that would arise if the window brothels were dropped.
 They are huge.
 I don’t think Mayor Halsema wants to get rid of the window brothels either.
-When I showed the mayor around Amsterdam’s Red Light District, just after she took office, she indicated that she thinks the prostitution industry with the window brothels serve a very important function.
+When I showed the mayor around Amsterdam’s Red Light District, just after she took office, she indicated that she thinks the der Prostitution angesehen werden. industry with the window brothels serve a very important function.
 I don’t think she’ll use this crisis to clean things up.

 The “Latin-American” corner.